The 4-Year Rule

 Second home surcharge (3%/5%) refund

 The surcharge refund window runs from the date you sold your previous main home, not the purchase date.
-You must claim within 3 months of selling that property, or within 12 months of the SDLT return filing date — whichever is later.
+For previous main homes sold on or after 29 October 2018, HMRC must receive your claim by the later of 12 months after the date of sale, or 12 months after the SDLT return filing date for your new property.
 Critically, if you haven't yet sold your previous home but are within 3 years of the new purchase, you still have time.
 See our detailed guide on second home stamp duty refunds.

 Scottish ADS (6% surcharge)